Create Event

 - At least one identification method must be provided:

-The idempotency_key in our API is a unique identifier that ensures data consistency and prevents duplication of events.
+Theidempotency_key in our API is a unique identifier that ensures data consistency and prevents duplication of events.
 You can extract the event_id from the Meta browser pixel and use it as the idempotency_key when interacting with our API.
 Upon an attributed Meta ad conversion event, we will send this value as event_id to prevent duplication, enabling Meta to recognize the event_id and deduplicate browser events.

-Use the idempotency_key parameter to safely retry requests without creating duplicate events.
+idempotency_key parameter to safely retry requests without creating duplicate events.
 The same idempotency key will prevent the event from being processed multiple times.